AdobeDocs/document-cloud-mobile.en/help/scan-ios/index.md

     * **Web**: Bookmark the Adobe Document Cloud website so you can access your files from any location.
     * **Desktop**: Sign in to Acrobat on your desktop so that your files are always available in Acrobat.

-* Configure: Once you've installed the app, make sure it's set up to do what you need by configuring the :ref:`settings` in the app's preference panel as well as those on the capture screen.
+* Configure: Once you've installed the app, make sure you've configured your [settings](settings.md) in the app's preference panel as well as those on the capture screen.
 Some of the features you can control include:

     * Auto-capture
     * Auto-flash